makersacademy/takeaway-challenge/README.md

 I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered
 ```

-The text handling function has been implemented using Twilio API.
-To use this function the account sid, auth token, Twilio number and mobile number need to be updated.

 To use the application, load 'takeaway.rb' in irb, initialize it with default arguments, and load default menu by calling .view.
 This will open the menu option below